GoldenRed/HomeHunting4R/README.md

 - [x] Create a front end interface to interact with the Flask API.
 - [x] [Deploy the Front-End to AWS](http://rewina.yared.se).
 - [ ] Add a Google Maps window for graphics.
+- [ ] Recreate the whole thing serverlessly.
 ## Updates:

+2020-08-17:
+- The backend is offline now to save on costs.
+Only the frontend react part is online.
+If the need arises I might transform it into a serverless backend.

 2019-09-15:
 - Came up with the idea.